 Nate once helped fund an airplane to fly a banner to get the Miami Hurricanes head coach fired.
-He’s a football feen a well & digs Boston sports.
+He’s a football feen and loves all things Boston sports.

 A year after winning their fourth world series of the 21st century; the Sox find themselves in an interesting position heading into the trading deadline.
 To buy or sell?
 To be clear, I am not advocating for being sellers right now, however there are a few positives that can come from doing so.

 The luxury tax.
 As of this moment the Red Sox sit at a bit over $227 million per Sportrac.
 The “soft cap” is $206 million.
 The Red Sox would be hit with a 30% tax on the amount they are over, putting the luxury tax fee at roughly $6.4 million.
 I’m solid at math, just trust me.
 But the bigger issue is that these escalate and there are surcharges.
 So if the Red Sox are over again next year, they get a 50% tax.
 All this adds up to higher and higher ticket prices (which would happen anyway) and more money going down the pooper that can’t be re-invested in the team.
 Boo hoo, right?
 Well, all it takes is one year under that soft cap to reset your penalties and prevent loss of further draft picks and more money to teams that don’t spend like the Rays.
 With the state of the farm system what it is, this would be a smart move.